irfinnew/mdf/README.md

 # About

-_mdf_ allows you to quickly and easily prepare beautiful PDF documents of low to medium complexity.
+**_mdf_ allows you to quickly and easily prepare beautiful PDF documents from markdown.**

-Starting to use _mdf_ is as simple as invoking `mdf foo.md` from the command line.
+Using _mdf_ is as simple as invoking `mdf foo.md` from the command line.
-This will spawn your favourite editor and a PDF viewwer.
+This will spawn your favourite editor and a PDF viewer.
-Whenever you save source document in the editor, _mdf_ updates the PDF.
+Whenever you save the source document in the editor, _mdf_ updates the PDF.
-For maximum effect, use a PDF viewer that watches for updates.
+The PDF viewer should then notice that the PDF has been updated, and re-render it.

 _mdf_ uses [markdown](https://en.wikipedia.org/wiki/Markdown), a user-friendly plain-text formatting language.
 The markdown is compiled to HTML, styled by CSS, and then rendered to a PDF.
-For extra flexibility, it's also possible to use custom HTML straight in the source document, and to use your own CSS for custom styling.
+For extra flexibility, it's possible to use custom HTML straight in the source document, and you can use your own CSS for custom styling.

-As a quick example, this piece of markdown produces a heading, followed by a paragraph of text, followed by a bulleted list:
+As a quick example, this piece of markdown produces a heading, followed by a paragraph of text, and then a bulleted list:

 ```
 # Header